lindseysim/templatize/more/advanced/README.md

 ```

-Note however that the function will be evaluated in its own context to determine whether to render the section.
-In the above example, the functions only make sense within the context of an item in `people`.
-Thus the if-statements were added to each to protect against an error when traversing into an undefined property of the context.
+Note however that the above functions only make sense within the context of an item in `people`.
+Thus the if-statements returning 1 were added to each to protect against an error when traversing into an undefined property of the context.
+Because the functions are never used in the template outside the context of an item in `people`, the resulting "1" value is never printed.

+*However* these functions are evaluated in the repeating section `{{#func}}`, using the raw context (in this case resolving to the root binding), wherein the if-statements do come into play.
+If the if-statements returned false (or 0 or whitespace), they would be excluded from the repeating section render.
+Thus they must return a truthy value (or 0 with [the option to treat zero-values as true](../sections/#treating-zero-values-as-true)).

 &nbsp;